cronkitedata/cronkite-docs/docs/general/02-sourcing.md

 * Responses to a survey that you conduct yourself.
 * Your own testing on issues such as water quality or soil contamination.

-For now, we'll concentrate on how to find data that already exists in the public sphere and how to evaluate whether you can use it.
-Later on, we'll work on how to identify data and documents you might want to acquire through public records requests.

 When you start on a project, you'll usually rely on experts and advocates to lead you to a lot of the possible data sources.
 But you can also use these strategies to troll for interesting datasets that might make for good stories or practice.

 Listen to any caveats and warnings.
 You may decide that they're not important, but you don't want to be blindsided by them in the end.
 And be sure to ask what they would do if they were you -- often, people who have expertise in data have story or project ideas that they can't get funded or approved, and would be happy for someone else to do them.